 St. Louis, MO 63179-0355

-After the bank gets your payment, your bank statement will show a payment made to “CMS Medicare.”
-You're responsible for making sure the bank pays the right premium amount at the right time.
+- Remember: You're responsible for making sure the bank pays the right premium amount at the right time.

-What if my payment is returned to my bank?
+What if my payment is returned?